stroemlind/cosmos/TESTING.md

 ![NoPost](documentation/testing/mobile-6.png)

 ### Tested Code
+This section go through the Django testing done to the project code.

-The test codes from test_models.py:
+#### The test codes from test_models.py:
 ```python
 <from django.test import TestCase
 from django.contrib.auth.models import User